gmc-code/PC-using-RTD/docs/setup/VSCode special files.rst

 * See: https://docs.readthedocs.io/en/stable/guides/specifying-dependencies.html

 * Use this text in the requirements file with the version numbers you are using:
-* As of MAy 2024, read the docs uses python 3.12.
+* As of May 2024, read the docs uses python 3.12.

 .. code-block::